agilestacks/components/traefik/README.md

   value: my-public-apps
 ```

-Then every ingress that goes into `applications` namespace (or annotated with `kubernetes.io/ingress.class: my-public-apps`) is controlled by `public-ingress` Traefik.
+Every ingress that goes into `applications` namespace (or annotated with `kubernetes.io/ingress.class: my-public-apps`) is controlled by `public-ingress` Traefik.
 You may also omit namespace parameters if you choose to switch on ingress class.

-Even though you might not use Hub component model for your services initially - using Helm or `kubectl` directly instead, in case you do then you may want to distinguish multiple `component.ingress.*` outputs.
+Even though you might not use Hub component model for your services initially - using Helm or `kubectl` directly instead, in case you do then you may want to distinguish duplicates of `component.ingress.*` outputs.
 If deployment order - last component outputs wins - favor your configuration, then you don't need to do anything.
 Alternatively, there are two options:

 1. The exact output is referenced in `hub-component.yaml` parameter `value:` via a prefix `${public-ingress:component.ingress.fqdn}`.
 This introduces tight coupling.
 2. A mapping is setup at `params.yaml` level: